Trail to Rome

 Criss-cross the Apennine Mountains on the road to Rome.
 Stylish Rome oozes energy and overflows with relics from another age.
 Our special access coach trip gets you right into the thriving atmosphere of this living timeline as your Trip Manager shows you the Colosseum and Piazza Venezia.
 Continue on foot to check out the Pantheon and Piazza Navona.
 Honour tradition at the Trevi Fountain and throw a coin in the fountain’s waters (it’s meant to improve your chances of returning to Rome!) or maybe hang out with your new friends at the Spanish Steps, sit back with a few slices of pizza and people watch.

 This morning, make the most of your time and discover the gems of this great city.
-Then it is time to say “arrivederci” to your friends as your tour finishes after lunch.
+Then it is time to say “arrivederci” to your friends as your trip finishes after lunch.